The following article was recently featured in Business In Vancouver‘s January 2016 special feature on Retirement Planning.

 While a smooth transition to the next generation may be difficult to achieve, a well-thought-out succession plan with family buy-in can save a lot of grief down the road, and that means savings in legal and accounting bills, as well as income taxes.

-William (Bill) Cooper is an associate counsel with Boughton Law of Vancouver.
+William (Bill) Cooper is counsel with Boughton Law of Vancouver.
 His more than 40 years of tax and financial experience includes working as an advisor at the most senior levels of the Canada Revenue Agency and the Department of Finance in Ottawa.
 Cooper is also the editor-in-chief of Executive TaxBriefs, a monthly tax publication dedicated to the tax concerns of business owners and managers.